Help your child learn to LOVE herself while connecting with supportive peers!

 What is the investment?

 Open and ongoing psychotherapy groups at Therapy and Mindfulness Practices are billed through a monthly membership.
-Membership for the group is $150 per month covering as many groups as the client chooses to attend that month.
+Membership for the group is $165 per month covering as many groups as the client chooses to attend that month.
+Those new to the practice must complete 1-hour intake screening session.